Chapter 2: Web Scraping with BeautifulSoup, Requests, Python

 soup = BeautifulSoup(source,'lxml')

 Last but not least, we input command B to run the coding and as you can see, all source codes of the page are generated.
 This data is still not helpful because we need to create lines of code to specifically scrape the division data that we need.

-Being said that, Web scraping environment by a sublime text editor is already working, and the thing is what we aim to scrape and write the codes based on the objective in a sublime text editor.
+Being said that, a Web scraping environment by a sublime text editor is already working, and the thing is that we aim to scrape and write the codes based on the objective in a sublime text editor.

-I hope you enjoy reading Python Tutorial for Digital Marketers 2: Web Scraping with BeautifulSoup, Requests, Sublime Text.
+I hope you enjoy reading Chapter 2: Web Scraping with BeautifulSoup, Requests, Sublime Text.
 If you did, please support us by doing one of the things listed below, because it always helps out our channel.

 - Support and donate to our channel through PayPal (paypal.me/Easy2digital)